6 Sigma Categories

 2. Will they just train you or will they train AND certify you?
 Many training providers are just that… TRAINING providers.
 In a job market that treats you as “expendable”; it’s a safe bet to go with someone that offers certification.

-3. Are they accredited…. if so RUN AWAY!
+3. Are they accredited…. if so BE SKEPTICAL!
 This isn’t college anymore and the Department of Education has nothing to do with Six Sigma.
 There is no official accrediting body for Six Sigma.
 If you happen to find one, after some quick research you will find it is typically owned by the training provider.
 If the provider is a college or university… they simply mean (in a misleading way) that their institution is accredited, however the six sigma program is not.

 4. What about the course content?
 Emailing the provider for the course content can tell you quite a bit.
 Many organizations will rubber stamp your certificate after covering just a couple subjects.
 Be weary of any program that just covers a few basic principles.